 All applications are made online and information on the process, as well as the link to start the application process can be found on the Gov.UK website here.

 There is also a very informative and useful Home Office Graduate Route information sheet

 The process will be slightly different depending on whether or not you have a valid biometric passport or biometric residence card (BRP).

-Students from the EU, EEA and Switzerland who hold a biometric passport and non-EU citizens holding a valid BRP will complete an online application form and will then be invited to verify their ID document and submit supporting documents via the UKVI ID Verification App (IDV).
+Students from the EU, EEA and Switzerland who hold a biometric passport and non-EU citizens holding a valid BRP will complete an online application form and will then be invited to verify their ID document and submit supporting documents via the UK Immigration: ID Check App.
 You will need a UKVI account or to create a new one.
-You won’t have to attend any visa centre appointments, everything will be done online via the IDV App.
+You won’t have to attend any visa centre appointments, everything will be done online via the ID Check App.

 Students who cannot use the App, either because they don’t have the correct biometric document (e.g. the BRP has been lost, the biometric chip is damaged or who cannot download the App to their device) will be able to complete the on-line application form and then attend a visa application center to submit documents and provide biometric information (digital photo and signature, fingerprints).

 Applicants will not need to evidence up front living costs but they will need to pay for both the Immigration Health Surcharge and the visa fee at point of application.
 These costs will be made in 2 payments, first for the IHS and then the visa fee.
 You will need a valid debit or credit card and you may need to contact your bank to check any payment limits or your card and to let them know you will be making these payments (or they could be refused).

 Fees are outlined in the table below:

 £715 per dependant

 Immigration Health Surcharge (IHS) Bachelor/Masters graduate